BioJulia/BioStructures.jl/docs/src/documentation.md

 ## Downloading PDB files

-To download a PDB file to a specify directory:
+To download a PDB file to a specified directory:

 ```julia
 downloadpdb("1EN2", pdb_dir="path/to/pdb/directory/")
 ```

-To download multiple PDB files to a specify directory:
+To download multiple PDB files to a specified directory:

 ```julia
 downloadpdb(["1EN2","1ALW","1AKE"], pdb_dir="path/to/pdb/directory/")